6 Documentary Films

 Shrouded in secrecy and notoriously cash-strapped the North Korean regime has resorted to running one of the world’s largest slaving operations – exploiting the profits to fulfill their own agenda.
 These bonded laborers can be found in Russia, China and dozens of other countries around the world – including EU member states.
 Featuring under-cover footage and powerful testimonials ‘Dollar Heroes’ reveals the scale and brutality of the operation.
 With the promise of payment and honor, thousands of North Koreans are being sent abroad, only to find themselves under constant surveillance, working 12 hour days, in harsh conditions for wages that are transferred directly to the regime.

 ‘Dollar Heroes’ exposes the inner workings of the system and how companies and governments, bound by law to protect their employees, are complicit in the trade of human beings.
 The film asks how this method of operation is legal, and what – if anything – is being done to stop it.

 PRODUCER/ FEMKE WOLTING (nl)

-In his search of answers, Roger decides to go behind the scenes of America’s $80 billion dollar a year prison industrial complex.
-As he explores the network of companies who are involved in this business he uncovers a disturbing pattern of greed and corruption, as well as enormous finanical incentives to keep inmate population high, and sentences long.
+In his search for answers, Roger decides to go behind the scenes of America’s $80 billion dollar a year prison industrial complex.
+As he explores the network of companies who are involved in this business he uncovers a disturbing pattern of greed and corruption, as well as enormous financial incentives to keep inmate population high, and sentences long.